Puerto Rico campaign: Third Battle of San Juan

-Land campaign in Puerto Rico (July 25–August 13)
+Land campaign in Puerto Rico (July 25 – August 13)

 Landing in Guánica

 The Spanish forces expected the Americans to attack the northern region of the island and concentrated their defenses around San Juan and Arecibo.
 The Spanish government was also aware of a planned landing by the Americans at Fajardo, located on the east coast and had that town fortified.
 However, the southern and western regions of Puerto Rico were left with little or no defenses at all.

 After Cuba was taken, President William McKinley approved the land invasion of Puerto Rico by way of Fajardo, taking into consideration that the Spaniards had fortified San Juan, where they expected the initial attack.
-A convoy of ships left Tampa, Florida and on July 21 another convoy, which included USS Yale, USS Massachusetts, USS Gloucester and USS Dixie, departed from Guantánamo for a four-day journey to Puerto Rico.
+A convoy of ships left Tampa, Florida, and on July 21 another convoy, which included USS Yale, USS Massachusetts, USS Gloucester and USS Dixie, departed from Guantánamo for a four-day journey to Puerto Rico.

 Major General Miles traveled aboard USS Yale.
 While approaching the Mona Passage that separates Puerto Rico from the island of Hispaniola to the east, Miles opted to land his troops in the southern region of the island, choosing Guánica as his landing zone.
-Miles dispatched patrol boats to notify all other convoys of his decision and to order them to proceed to Guanica.
-Miles' decision to change the invasion site was based on his belief that the town of Fajardo would be fortified and he feared that Spanish coastal gun boats would disrupt a landing at Fajardo.
+Miles dispatched patrol boats to notify all other convoys of his decision and to order them to proceed to Guánica.
+Miles' decision to change the invasion site was based on his belief that the town of Fajardo would be fortified and he feared that Spanish coastal gun boats would disrupt a landing there.

-On July 25, General Miles, 1,300 infantry soldiers of the 3,300 total that were assigned for the initial invasion and a convoy of ships, under the command of Naval Captain Francis J. Higginson of USS Massachusetts arrived at Guánica Bay.
+On July 25, General Miles, 1,300 infantry soldiers of the 3,300 total that were assigned for the initial invasion and a convoy of ships, under the command of naval captain Francis J. Higginson of USS Massachusetts arrived at Guánica Bay.
 The following Navy ships and Army troopships were part of the convoy: USS Yale with Generals Miles and George A. Garretson embarked, USS Windom carrying General Guy V. Henry, USS Columbia, USS Gloucester, USS Dixie, USS Wasp and the U.S. Army transports Lampasas, Unionist, Stillwater and Specialist.
 Two captured Spanish ships, Nueces and Rita that had been confiscated by USS Yale as war prizes were also used.

-In 1898, Guánica was a small barrio within the jurisdiction of the town of Yauco.
+In 1898, Guánica was a small barrio within the jurisdiction of the municipality of Yauco.
 It had 60 houses in all and its only defense was eleven members of the 4th Volante de Yauco, a Puerto Rican militia unit, under the command of Lieutenant Enrique Méndez López.
-When the Guánica lighthouse keeper Robustiano Rivera spotted the approaching convoy, he immediately gave the alert to the residents of the barrio.
-All of the residents, with the exception Agustín Barrenechea, Vicente Ferrer, Juan María Morciglio, Simón Mejil, Salvador Muñoz, Cornelio Serrano and Pascual Elena who welcomed the invaders, abandoned their homes and joined Rivera on his journey to Yauco where he broke the news of the invading forces to the city's mayor.
+When the Guánica Lighthouse keeper Robustiano Rivera spotted the approaching convoy, he immediately gave the alert to the residents of the barrio.
+All of the residents, with the exception Agustín Barrenechea, Vicente Ferrer, Juan María Morciglio, Simón Mejil, Salvador Muñoz, Cornelio Serrano and Pascual Elena, who welcomed the invaders, abandoned their homes and joined Rivera on his journey to Yauco where he broke the news of the invading forces to the city's mayor.